Project 1882

 Research has shown that passive mink may have higher levels of stress hormones than those that exhibit behavioral disorders.(11) Thus, the docile animals on mink farms may be the ones who suffer the most because they have no outlet for the stress they build up.
 Despite this, mink farms often breed from the most docile individuals.(12)

-Small changes to the cages, such as the addition of toys or shelves, have not been shown to make a sufficient difference when mink are still in small cages.(8, 13) On the other hand, stereotypes and behavioral disturbances are unlikely to occur when mink are given much more space and access to water.(6) This is a type of animal husbandry that is not economically feasible for the fur industry.
+Small changes to the cages, such as the addition of toys or shelves, have not been shown to make a sufficient difference when mink are still in small cages.(8, 13) On the other hand, stereotypes and behavioral disturbances are unlikely to occur when mink are given much more space and access to water.(6) But this is a type of animal husbandry that is not economically feasible for the fur industry, and therefore a fur farming ban would be most beneficial for all.

 1. Regulations in Sweden; SJVFS 2020:23 no. L 103.